thepassle/astro-service-worker/blog.md

 I've recently been hacking on [Astro](https://astro.build) SSR projects a bunch, and was looking into creating a Cloudflare adapter to deploy my Astro SSR application to a Cloudflare environment.
 It was when I was reading up on Cloudflare workers that I was reminded of this [chat](https://cloudflare.tv/event/6ZJ5mEjrgcnCtBXBsUtyqV) by Jeff Posnick and Luke Edwards about his blog and the architecture laid out earlier in this blogpost, and it made me wonder; if I'm able to deploy Astro on an environment thats so similar to a service worker... **Why can't I run Astro in an actual service worker?**

-So I got hacking and, well, it turns out you totally can.
+So I started hacking on some code and, well, it turns out you totally can.
 In this example, you can see a real Astro SSR application run by a service worker.
 This is hugely exciting for several reasons:

 🚨 @TODO VIDEO 🚨